 For Westwood, Scope 3 emissions are “the elephant in the room,” as they accounted for more than 90 per cent of oil and gas emissions of 18.5 billion tonnes per annum (Btpa) CO2e in 2021, representing over half of the world’s total energy-related emissions.

 The energy intelligence firm outlines that Scope 3 emissions can be reduced directly by cutting production or indirectly via sequestration or offsets, with CCS being the most promising sequestration technology.
 This is because it offers the scale to decarbonise difficult-to-abate consumer sectors and could save 18 per cent – with direct air capture – of annual global emissions by 2050.
-Moreover, CCS does not need to be in the same basin as oil and gas production, but in practice is unlikely to be located away from upstream operations, underlined WoodMac.
+Moreover, CCS does not need to be in the same basin as oil and gas production, but in practice is unlikely to be located away from upstream operations, underlines WoodMac.

-Furthermore, all existing planned and hypothetical CCS projects add up to just under 1 Btpa CO2 total capacity, concentrated in a handful of countries, largely reflecting the location of commercially feasible CO2 point sources rather than the limited availability of subsurface storage resources, emphasised the energy intelligence provider.
+Furthermore, all existing planned and hypothetical CCS projects add up to just under 1 Btpa CO2 total capacity, concentrated in a handful of countries, largely reflecting the location of commercially feasible CO2 point sources rather than the limited availability of subsurface storage resources, emphasises the energy intelligence provider.

 “We expect global CCS capacity to grow to between 2 Btpa and 6 Btpa by 2050.
 Exactly how and where this will happen is unclear.
 Our assumption here is that this growth will come mainly from countries that will have hub-scale emissions sources available close to subsurface storage options.
 CCS operators will offer sequestration as a service to emitters,” stated Latham.

 To identify basins best placed to make the transition, Wood Mackenzie has created a simple scorecard approach using clean electricity and CCS indices.
 While some are obvious candidates, scoring highly on all criteria, the company says that others look “much less attractive.”